seadas/seadas-toolbox/README.md

 Setting up IntelliJ IDEA
 ------------------------

-1. Create an empty project with the ${snap} directory as project directory
+1. In IntelliJ IDEA, select "Import Project" and select the ${snap} directory.
+2. Select "Import project from external model" -> "Maven"
+3. Ensure the "Root directory" is ${snap}.
+(Note: put your actual path).

-2. Import the pom.xml files of snap-engine, snap-desktop and s3tbx as modules.
-Ensure **not** to enable the option *Create module groups for multi-module Maven projects*.
+ Select "Search for projects recursively"; Ensure **not** to enable the option *Create module groups for multi-module Maven projects*.
 Everything can be default values.

-3. Set the used SDK for the main project.
+4. Set the used SDK for the main project.
 A JDK 1.8 or later is needed.

-4. Use the following configuration to run SNAP in the IDE:
+5. Use the following configuration to run SNAP in the IDE:

     **Main class:** `org.esa.snap.nbexec.Launcher`